-When job adverts don’t disclose pay information, they set in motion the start of a potentially unfair wage negotiation.
+When job adverts don’t disclose pay information, opportunity is created for unfair wage negotiations.
 Economists use the term ‘Asymmetric Information’ to describe the act of purposefully withholding information that could impact a negotiation.

 Asymmetric Information and Recruitment Policy